6okuJins/Odin-Recipes/README.md

 # Odin-Recipes
-A work in progress project...
+A toy HTML site that lists simple recipes.